-5. The pathlines for water waves are more difficult to find.
-Therefor, assume that ε is small.
-In that case the particle displacements are small, and that allows you to approximate x in the sine and cosine by the x-value ξ of the initial particle position which is constant:
+Find the pathlines for these water waves.
+Since this is a messy process, simplify it by assuming that ε is small.
+In that case the particle displacements are small, and that allows you to approximate x in the sine and cosine by the x-value ξ of the initial particle position, which is constant for a given particle: